mikbuch/nifti2gif/README.md

 # NIfTI to GIF

+## Foreword

-The following repository is heavily based on [`Gif your nifti`](https://github.com/lukassnoek/nifti2gif)_ package by (`Lukas Snoek`)[https://github.com/lukassnoek>].
+The following repository is heavily based on [Gif_your_nifti](https://github.com/lukassnoek/nifti2gif) package by [Lukas Snoek](https://github.com/lukassnoek).
 I forked the repository, and I pushed it to the PyPI repository, so that it is now available via the `pip` command.
 See the PyPI repository of the `nifti2gif` project: https://pypi.org/project/nifti2gif/

+## Quick installation

 In order to install: